 How does Compression Therapy work?

-- Helps with sore, fatigues muscles
+- Helps with sore, fatigued muscles

 - Helps your legs feel refreshed

-- Helps get rid of built up metabolic waste in the muscles
+- Helps get rid of built-up metabolic waste in the muscles

 - Increases blood circulation